 Izod Impact Testing:

 Izod Impact Testing is a standard method of measuring the impact resistance of a material.
-In this, a striker or hammer attached to pendulum is released from a height; which swings down and strikes at the upper tip and breaks the notched specimen (placed vertically) whose impact resistance is to be determined.
+In this, a striker or hammer attached to a pendulum is released from a height; which swings down and strikes at the upper tip and breaks the notched specimen (placed vertically) whose impact resistance is to be determined.

 Charpy Impact Test:

 Charpy Impact Testing is also a standard method of measuring the resistance of a material against sudden load or impact.
 In this, a striker or hammer attached to a pendulum is released from a height; which swings down and strikes at the center and breaks the notched specimen (placed horizontally) whose impact resistance is to be determined.

 Difference between Izod and Charpy Impact Test:

 - Position of Specimen/Test Material: – In the Izod Impact Test, the specimen is positioned vertically.
 On the other hand, it is positioned horizontally in the Charpy Impact Test.

 - Direction of Notch-Face: – The notch of the test material faces the hammer/striker fastened to the pendulum in Izod Test.
 But, in case of Charpy Test, the face of the notch is away from the striker.

 - Type of Notch: – In impact resistance testing, there two types of notches generally, V-Notch and U-Notch.
 In the Izod Impact Test, only V-Notch is used but in Charpy Impact Test V-Notch as well as U-Notch both can be used.